 5. HOA Board Members and Committees

-The HOA welcome packet can include the names and contact details of the current board member roster and committee chairpersons.
+The HOA welcome packet can also include the names and contact details of the current board member roster and committee chairpersons.
 New residents will be able to reach them if they have questions about the HOA, or if they want to join the different types of HOA committees.

 6. Additional HOA Resources